art-e-fact/ManiSkill-Learn/README.md

 The submission for the OpenCabinetDoor and OpenCabinetDrawer task is based on this branch of the code which includes severall modification from the original ManiSkill-Learn.
-The model checkpoint is available in `models/OpenCabinetDoor_OpenCabinetDrawer.ckpt`
+The model checkpoint is available in `models/OpenCabinetDoor_OpenCabinetDrawer.ckpt` (valid for both tasks)

 the submission can be made from the checkpoints with